Ashfall Fossil Beds

 The Ashfall Fossil Beds of Antelope County in northeastern Nebraska are rare fossil sites of the type called lagerstätten that, due to extraordinary local conditions, capture an ecological "snapshot" in time of a range of well-preserved fossilized organisms.
 Ash from a Yellowstone hotspot eruption 10-12 million years ago created these fossilized bone beds.
 The ash depth was up to 1 foot.
+At the Ashfall Fossil Beds site, the ash depth is instead 8 to 10 feet due to the depression of a watering hole.

 The site is protected as Ashfall Fossil Beds State Historical Park, a 360 acre park that includes a visitor center with interpretive displays and working fossil preparation laboratory, and a protected ongoing excavation site, the Hubbard Rhino Barn, featuring fossil Teleoceras (native hippo-like ancestral rhinoceros) and ancestral horses.

 The Ashfall Fossil Beds are especially famous for fossils of mammals from the middle Miocene geologic epoch.
 The Ashfall Fossil Beds are stratigraphically part of the Serravallian-age Ogallala Group, within the Ash Hollow Formation.

 Bruneau-Jarbidge event

 The Ashfall deposit preserves the fossilized remains of ancient animals that perished in a dense volcanic ash fall which occurred during the late Miocene, approximately 12 million years ago; the animals had come to a waterhole seeking relief.
 The fall of ash drifted downwind from the Bruneau-Jarbidge supervolcano eruption (in present-day Idaho), nearly 1000 mi west of the Ashfall site.
 A large number of very well preserved fossil Teleoceras (extinct hippo-like relatives of rhinos), small three-toed and one-toed horses, camels, and birds have been excavated.
 Many animals were preserved with their bones articulated; one rhino still bears her unborn fetus, while others retain the contents of their last meal.

 The bones of the animals show features that indicate that the animals died of lung failure induced by inhaling volcanic ash.
 The smaller animals with smaller lung capacity were the first to die, and the larger animals were the last.
 Bite-marks on some bones show that local predators (the carnivorous bone-crunching dog Aelurodon) scavenged some of the carcasses, but no predator remains have yet surfaced.
 There are also abundant clues to the region's ecology, indicating a savanna of grassland interspersed with trees that luxuriated in a warmer, milder climate than today's.

 The rapidly accumulating ash, windblown into deep drifts at low places like the waterhole site, remained moderately soft.
 The ash preserved the animals in three dimensions; not even the delicate bones of birds or the carapaces of turtles were crushed.
 Above the layer of ash, a stratum of more erosion-resistant sandstone has acted as "caprock" to preserve the strata beneath.

 Fossil of a Teleoceras in volcanic ash.